 In October of 2016, I joined the team of WhatsApp, a messaging service used by over a billion people everyday around the world.
 For a long time I had admired the principles in which WhatsApp designs and builds its product, so I was extremely excited to begin contributing to it.

 WhatsApp originally got its start as an app where you could share a status message for your contacts to see.
 The new version of Status which was meant to complement the original feature allows sharing of rich photo, video and GIF updates.

-We built a simple and robust privacy model so you can control who sees your updates as well as who’s updates you see.
+We built a simple and robust privacy model so you can control who sees your updates as well as the updates you see.
 The updates last for 24 hours and are fully encrypted end-to-end just like all your conversations on WhatsApp.

 We focused on performance and reliability, allowing these updates to work on networks in all conditions.
 Status now has over 450 million daily users.
 Learn more.

 Photo filters allow you to add effect to your photos.
 I designed the user interface as well as the 5 photo filters: Pop, B&W, Cool, Chrome, and Film.
-This was a exciting project since I got to use my photo retoucher skills at a whole new level.
-I had always dreamed of creating filters and I finally got the chance!
+This was an exciting project because I was able to use my photo retouching skills at a whole new level.
+I had always dreamed of creating a filter set and I finally got the chance!

 Photo albums allow you to send a large set of photos without disrupting a conversation.
 We automatically condense many photos sent from a single participant into an album.
 When you tap the album you are taken to a special view where you can see all the photos full width by scrolling vertically.